-Counseling students are alert to the signs of impairment from their own physical, mental, or emotional problems and refrain from offering or providing professional services as part of their training when such impairment is likely to harm a client or others.
+Counseling students are alert to the signs of impairment from their own physical, mental, or emotional status and refrain from offering or providing professional services as part of their training when such impairment is likely to harm a client or others.
 Counseling students seek assistance for problems that reach the level of professional impairment, and, if necessary, they limit, suspend, or terminate their professional responsibilities, including coursework, practicum or internship placement, until such time it is determined that they may safely resume their work.
 Counseling students assist classmates and appropriate faculty in recognizing their own professional impairment and provide consultation and assistance when warranted with classmates showing signs of impairment and intervene as appropriate to prevent imminent harm to classmates, faculty, clients, or site supervisors.
 Counseling students are responsible for the safety and wellbeing of their classmates and their faculty.
 When they become aware that a classmate is impaired, unwell, and/or may represent a potential threat to themselves, their classmates or their faculty, counseling students take immediate appropriate action by talking with the impaired individual, and if necessary, talking with the appropriate faculty member.
+Counseling also follows all ethical and legal guidelines and adheres to the Student Code of Conduct, the MAC Student Handbook, and the MAC Field Experience Handbook.